ardoco/actions/docs/Maven-Workflows.md

 You have multiple options to use this workflow:
 * with-submodules: defines if the project has submodules to clone
-* deploy: defines if the project should be deployed to OSSRH
+* deploy: defines if the project should be deployed to Maven Central
 * runs-on: defines the runner to use (default: ubuntu-latest)
 * dependencies: defines the git urls for dependencies to install (have to be maven projects)
 * install-self: defines whether the project shall install itself first (before running tests)